 It’s actually very calculated.
-And a lot of these companies that raise, you know, hundreds of thousands of dollars, like your Thursday Boots, they didn’t do that organically.
+And a lot of these companies that raise, you know, hundreds of thousands of dollars.
+They didn’t do that organically.
 They partnered with a marketing company who they paid a retainer of probably upwards of $7,000 to $10,000 upfront, and they probably planned it out eight months to a year in advance, did a bunch of PR to hype it up.
 It’s a real process launching a Kickstarter.
 There are companies that are actually just solely focused on that.
 I got some press from local newspapers and that got me going.
 But it’s like YouTube: your video or your project’s not going to be found unless it wins the Kickstarter algorithm.

 At any rate, it was successful, I got a little over $22,000, and that just gave me what I need it to get the brand off the ground.
 Our first order.